jczars/Pollen-Classification-CBAM/README.md

 **Inputs**:
 A **spreadsheet** containing the classification reports of the datasets being compared (e.g., Comparar_literatura.xlsx), which defines the parameters for the script execution.
 The results are saved in a new sheet called results.

+The spreadsheet's input data is manually assembled using the "class_report_test_0_DenseNet201.csv" classification report files, which are stored in folders ending with "_consolidated".

+The script compares the results of the consolidated classification reports, including the report before separation and the reports for different views.

 **Example of Execution**:
 To run the script, ensure that the configuration file (config_consolidated.yaml) is correctly configured, then execute the following command:

 ```bash
 python discussion/test_wilcoxon.py --path discussion/Comparar_literatura.xlsx
 ```

 ## Interpretability